-Quantity labeling: a requirement for transparency
+Quantity labeling: Accuracy and transparency

 Like prices, the indication of quantities is a guarantee of transparency and clarity for consumers, who can therefore compare products more easily.
 Here is an overview of this regulation.

-In 2019, the inspections carried out by cantonal supervisory agencies revealed that, in the wholesale sector, approximately 15% of market stalls and farm stores did not comply with the principle of net weight.
+In 2022, the inspections carried out by cantonal supervisory agencies revealed that, in the wholesale sector, approximately 15% of market stalls and farm stores did not comply with the principle of net weight.
 However, this measure is in the Quantity Ordinance (in German), which came into force on January 1, 2013.
 Before the law was revised, items that contained a product in bulk (bags, paper, packaging) could be included in the calculation of the total weight.
 Now, if a consumer asks for 100 g of cut meat, the 6 g of paper used to wrap this meat must be deducted from the total.

 Labeling rules are not the same for pre-packaged products and those sold in bulk.
 Pre-packaging is a collection of products not packed in front of the consumer and the quantity of which cannot be changed without the packaging being opened.
 A retailer who makes an assortment of breads and offers the whole assortment for sale is pre-packing goods.
 However, if they place one kind of bread in a bag in front of the consumer, this is a product sold in bulk/wholesale.